The American Board of Functional Neurology

 The ACFN standards are consistent with The Standards for Educational and Psychological Testing (AERA, APA, & NCME, 1999).
 It accepts health care professionals that have completed an agency recognized training or residency program in Functional Neurology.
 The content validity of its certification examinations is regularly demonstrated by a comprehensive job analysis conducted and analyzed by experts, with data gathered from stakeholders in the neurological subspecialty of Functional Neurology.

-The certification program of the ACFN provides impartial, third-party validation that the has met recognized national and international credentialing industry standards for development, implementation, and maintenance of certification programs.
+The certification program of the ACFN provides impartial, third-party validation that has met recognized national and international credentialing industry standards for development, implementation, and maintenance of certification programs.

 The ACFN embraces and emphasizes a current and comprehensive understanding of the neuroanatomical, neurophysiological, epigenetic, biopsychosocial, and connectomic basis of rehabilitation.
 It embraces current research and evidence-based approaches to the diagnosis and co-treatment of common neurological conditions.